lando-cal/tech-notes/jq.md

 ## Print only objects whose name matches a string

-This example echoes some yaml, uses python to convert it to json, then filters matching data using `jq`:
+This example echoes some yaml, uses python to convert it to json, then filters matching data using `jq`.
+It could be used as an alternative to grep, where only the key of a key/value pair is matched.

 ```
 echo "